 Bachelor's Degree in Medical Imaging Sciences (BSMIS)

 Undergraduate majors in medical imaging sciences, also known as radiologic technology, provide students with the general education and scientific knowledge base for most careers in the radiology industry.
-Aspiring bone densitometry technicians are provided with the necessary skills to use and adjust x-ray equipment, as well as shield patients from radiation.
-They also learn the patient care and bone measuring techniques.
+Aspiring bone densitometry technicians are provided with the skills to use x-ray equipment and shield patients from unnecessary radiation.
+They learn patient care and bone measuring techniques.

 - Computers in healthcare